Battle of Poznań (1945): Aftermath

 The Germans held out in Poznań for almost a month.
 Doubtlessly, their possession of the city complicated Soviet resupply efforts, but other influences had also convinced the Stavka to pause the Red Army advance at the Oder River instead of attempting to push on to Berlin in February 1945.

 The battle left over half (90% in the city center) of Poznań severely damaged by artillery fire and the effects of infantry combat in the city blocks.
 The battle definitively reduced the old Prussian fortress system which today stands mostly as monuments to an earlier military era.
 Finally, the outcome of the battle simplified Soviet resupply efforts between Warsaw and the Oder River.

-Over 5,000 German troopers who fell in the battle are buried at Milostowo cemetery.
+Over 5,000 German troops who fell in the battle are buried at Milostowo cemetery.
 The Soviets are estimated to have lost over 12,000 men by the battle's midpoint around 3 February 1945.

-Today, the Poznań Citadel site is a large park, in which are situated the remains of some of the fortifications, a memorial to the Red Army, military cemeteries, and a military museum containing exhibits relating to the 1945 battle.
+Today, the Poznań Citadel site is a large park, in which are situated the remains of some of the fortifications, a memorial to the Red Army and one for the Cytadelowcy (the some 2000 local Poles, under Polish and Soviet officers, conscripted as assault or 'sapper' troops for the assault on Fort Winiary towards the end of the battle), military cemeteries, and a military museum containing exhibits relating to the 1945 battle.